 Creating innovative new technologies that will enable more natural interaction between human and computers.

-Faculty are applying cutting-edge machine learning techniques to new data sets and domains.
+Applying cutting-edge machine learning techniques to new datasets and domains.

-Research spans the areas of computer vision, computer graphics, augmented/virtual reality, and human-computer interaction.
+Research spans the areas of computer vision, computer graphics, and augmented and virtual reality.

 Institute for Assured Autonomy